Leslie Parrish: Political activism

-Hubert Humphrey was nominated by the convention but lost the election to Richard Nixon.
-While still in Chicago, the peace movement began working toward the 1972 election, hoping to elect George McGovern.
-McGovern did win primaries and Parrish served as a delegate at the 1972 Democratic Convention in Miami, Florida.
-But McGovern lost to Richard Nixon.

-During this era of political activism, Parrish worked in numerous political campaigns (presidential, gubernatorial, senatorial, congressional, mayoral) and with many different organizations, producing public events and fund-raisers for them.
-Her last major production was the National Mobilization Committee to End the War in Vietnam (MOBE) held November 16, 1969 at San Francisco's Polo Grounds.

 Los Angeles municipal government

 In 1969, Parrish joined many in an effort to remove Los Angeles mayor Sam Yorty from office.
-She supported and campaigned for a former police lieutenant named Tom Bradley who was then the city's first black city councilman.
+She supported and campaigned for a former police lieutenant named Tom Bradley, who was then the city's first black city councilman.
 Despite high polling numbers prior to the election, Bradley lost to Yorty, giving rise to what was later known as "The Bradley Effect."
 Next day, he decided to run again, and over the next four years Parrish worked with him closely to help secure his victory in the next mayoral election.
-In 1973, Tom Bradley became Los Angeles's first black mayor.
+In 1973, Bradley became Los Angeles's first black mayor.
 Parrish was one of forty activist citizens who served on Bradley's Blue Ribbon Commission to choose new Los Angeles Commissioners.
-Over the next 20 years, Tom Bradley brought massive development to the city and was reelected five times, setting a record for length of tenure.
 Parrish and Tom Bradley remained friends for many years.

 Creator of innovative television

 The lack of media coverage during the Century City riots in 1967 prompted Parrish to think of a new way to cover such events live to prevent suppression and/or manipulation of the news.
 In 1969, she began to create a television station that would devote itself to covering public events and provide in-depth analysis and discussions of important developments in the world.
 In 1974, KVST-TV (Viewer Sponsored Television, Channel 68, Los Angeles) went on the air as part of the PBS system of stations.
 Film notables, business people and local activists formed the board of directors and provided support for the unique station.
 After a difficult start, KVST was receiving positive reviews in Los Angeles and nationwide attention.
-However, by 1976, internal dissension on the board of directors led to the demise of the station.
-The signal was turned off and KVST-TV was never heard from again.
+However, by 1976, internal dissension on the board of directors led to the demise of the station; the signal was turned off and the license turned in.